Will Smith Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.65).
+- The Rockies' 5.64 team ERA ranks 29th across all MLB pitching staffs.

-- In his last appearance on Saturday, June 17 against the Atlanta Braves, the righty tossed three innings, giving up nine earned runs while surrendering nine hits.
+- In his most recent time out on Saturday, the lefty threw five innings against the Los Angeles Angels, allowing three earned runs while surrendering nine hits.

-- In 16 games this season, the 27-year-old has amassed an ERA of 5.88, with 6.8 strikeouts per nine innings.
-Opponents are hitting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.